danielquintero/assignments/apps/fedex/sign-up/README.md

 ### How to run the project

-To run the sign up application simply run `nx serve sign-up`, make sure you have installed depedencies `npm i` beforehand.
+To run the sign up application simply run `nx serve fedex-sign-up`, make sure you have installed depedencies `npm i` beforehand.

+### How to build for production

+- `nx build fedex-sign-up --prod`

-### Test & lint targets
+### How to run test & lint

 To run lint or unit test that are related to this assignment, you can simply run:

 - `nx run-many -t test --projects=fedex-\* --parallel --coverage` for unit tests
-- `nx run-many --target=lint --projects=fedex-\* --parallel` for linting every app/library, respectively.
+- `nx run-many -t lint --projects=fedex-\* --parallel` for linting every app/library, respectively.

 Integration/e2e tests are also available for the features requested.
 You can run Cypress by running any of the following command: